spacemeshos/testnet-guide/ffnet.md

 - Misc. minor ui improvements and bug fixes.
 - Remove unused pause / resume smeshing button from Smesher.

-Checkout our [issues tracker](https://github.com/orgs/spacemeshos/projects/5) to view additional fiixes and known issues.
+Check out our [issues tracker](https://github.com/orgs/spacemeshos/projects/5) to view additional fixes and known issues.

----

----

 ## Known Issues
 - Slow transaction confirmation time.
 We only report the `confirmed` status but not the `approved` status, therefore it will take up from 15 to 20 minutes for transactions to get confirmed.
 Once we add the `approved` status, transactions should be approved in about 5 minutes (between 3 and 8 minutes).